 Though if you will be travelling on to the likes of Ipswich, Norwich and Southend, making the transfer at Stratford will be easier than at Liverpool Street.

-The Elizabeth line entrance at Paddington is on the side of the concourse which is by platform 1, so when arriving by train at any other platform, go straight ahead on to the main concourse and then when you reach it turn to the right and go through the arches pictured below.
+The Elizabeth line entrance at Paddington is on the side of the concourse which is by platform 1, so when arriving by train at any other platform, go straight ahead on to the main concourse and then when you reach it turn to the right and go through the arches pictured above.

 The escalators down to the Elizabeth line ticket hall will then be steps away over to the right.